Harsh123212/CODESOFT/README.md

 Project Descriptions<br>
 Simple Calculator<br>

 The Simple Calculator project is a web-based calculator application built using HTML, CSS, and JavaScript.
-This interactive tool allows users to perform basic arithmetic operations with a clean and user-friendly interface.
+This interactive tool allows users to perform basic arithmetic operations with a clean and user-friendly interface.<br>
 Portfolio Web Page<br>

 The Portfolio Web Page project features a personal portfolio website developed using HTML for structure, CSS for styling, and JavaScript for interactivity.
 This web page serves as a showcase of skills, projects, and experiences gained during the internship.<br>